-No net loss of biodiversity means that any significant loss of natural habitat caused by Perth Airport projects on the airport estate will be replaced through either land purchase or the restoration of degraded land, so that the total area of natural habitat increases.
+No net loss of biodiversity means that any significant loss of natural habitat caused by Perth Airport projects on the airport estate will be offset through either land purchase or the restoration of degraded land, so that the total area of natural habitat increases.

-Where biodiversity offsets are required, these are implemented for a number of protected matters located on the airport estate such as for Banksia Woodlands, wetlands and Black Cockatoos.
+Where biodiversity offsets are required, these are implemented for a number of protected matters located on the airport estate such as for Banksia Woodlands, wetlands and Black Cockatoo foraging habitat.
 All offsets are in accordance with the Environment Protection and Biodiversity Conservation Act 1999 Environmental Offset Policy.
+Perth Airport is actively engaging with both Commonwealth and State government agencies to secure suitable offset sites.

 Prior to biodiversity offsets, Perth Airport's initial focus is always on reduction of impacts so as to avoid loss of native vegetation in the first instance.
 This approach worked well for the New Runway Project where the impact area as per the project approval has been reduced significantly through efficient design and a smart build concept to ensure that maximum native vegetation can be retained on site.
 The same approach was taken to minimise impacts to Munday Swamp, which is an important Aboriginal heritage site.
 Again, smart design reduced the impacts significantly from the original concept developed pre-privatisation of the airport to the current smart design which avoids impacts to the Munday Swamp water body.
+These impact reductions have continued during the reporting period as the New Runway design has further progressed towards the detailed design stage, with significant habitat savings achieved.

-Perth Airport also has a wide range of strategies to manage potential environmental disturbances including revegetation activities, bushfire management, weed control and living stream projects to support surface water management.
+Perth Airport also has a wide range of strategies to manage potential environmental disturbances including revegetation activities, bushfire management, weed control and living stream projects to support surface water management and provide fauna corridors.